AlexWaclawik/Arduino-IoT-Switch/README.md

 ## Arduino IoT Switch

 This project is for a remote AC outlet switch that is made using an Arduino microcontroller.
-This was achieved using the [Blynk IoT platform and libraries](https://docs.blynk.io/en/), which creates a neat mobile application interface for interacting with the microcontroller.
+This was achieved using the [Blynk IoT platform and libraries](https://docs.blynk.io/en/), which creates a neat smartphone application interface for interacting with the microcontroller.

 <p align="right"></p>